nrinaudo/kantan.csv/docs/src/main/mdoc/serializing_collections.md

 * a character to use as column separator
 * an optional header row

-Now that we have serialised our data, let's make sure it comes out the way we expected:
+Now that we have serialized our data, let's make sure it comes out the way we expected:

 ```scala mdoc
 scala.io.Source.fromFile(out).mkString